kanboard/kanboard/docs/search.markdown

 Attribute: **category**

 - Find tasks with a specific category: `category:"Feature Request"`
-- Find all tasks that have those category: `category:"Bug" category:"Improvements"`
+- Find all tasks that have those categories: `category:"Bug" category:"Improvements"`
 - Find tasks with no category assigned: `category:none`